JetBrains/Qodana/topics/configuration-reference.md

     using the --config option and a path to a file relative to the project root.</link-summary>

 <p>Your project can have several %product% configurations contained in
-    <a href="qodana-yaml.md">YAML-formatted files</a>.
-This comes in handy if you analyze monorepo projects or
-    run a single CI job.</p>
+    YAML-formatted files.
+This comes in handy if you analyze monorepo projects or run a single CI job.</p>

 <p>You can use the <code>--config</code> CLI option and a path